-A failure to demonstrate an intention to leave the UK at the end of a visit is one of the most common reasons for refusal of a visit visa.
+A failure to demonstrate a genuine intention to leave the UK at the end of a visit is one of the most common reasons for refusal of a UK visit visa.
 We explore some of the further reasons for the refusal of a visit visa here.

 Work or education

 If an applicant can demonstrate that they are in employment or full-time education outside of the UK, Home Office caseworkers may consider this as a strong indication that an applicant intends to leave the UK at the end of their visit.

 In order to demonstrate employment outside of the UK, an applicant should provide a letter from their employer setting out their employment details, including their salary information and confirming that the employer is aware of their intended trip to the UK and that they are expected to return to their employment at the end of their trip.

 If an individual is in full time education, a similar letter from the educational institution would be beneficial.
 If the applicant is travelling outside of term time, it would also be useful to include evidence of term dates.

 If an applicant owns property outside of the UK, evidence of this can be used to demonstrate an intention to leave the UK at the end of a visit.